Do you ever feel like you’re hopelessly stuck between Point A and Point B?

 Point B: I now know exactly what I’m going to write about and precisely how I’m going to get it done.

-Without the right tools, getting from Point A to Point B can be a brutal task.
-Over the years, I’ve learned the hard way that cutting corners and attempting to write without first creating a useful outline is like hiking into the wilderness without a map — it is just never a good idea.
+Without the right tools, getting from Point A to Point B can be a maddening task.
+Over the years, I’ve learned the hard way that cutting corners and attempting to write a blog post without creating an outline is like hiking into the wilderness without a map — it is just never a good idea.

-Outlines are immensely important to the writing process.
+Outlines are immensely important to the blog post and content creation process.
 Let me share with you the exact process I follow when creating an effective outline for blog posts:

 1. Find Your Topic and Message

 This may seem like a no-brainer, but it is a step that is easy to overlook.
-The purpose of this website is to: 1.
+The purpose of Tenacious Travel is to: 1.
 Educate my audience 2.
 Entertain my audience and 3.
 Help my audience solve problems.
-Each article I put out should have a clear and focused topic that focuses on accomplishing these three goals.
-Establishing a level of organization ahead of time will guide your writing and keep you on topic.
+Each blog post I publish should have a clear and focused topic that focuses on accomplishing these three goals.

-Focus on creating a list of main ideas that support the overall subject of your article.
-As you focus on the purpose of your article, let your thoughts flow freely as you put them onto paper.
-For example, my article about sleeping better in hostels has seven clear and established ideas: choose the right hostel, find the right bed, ask for extras, wear yourself out, put away the screens, hydrate, and take melatonin.
-These ideas didn’t just jump onto the paper naturally as I typed the article — they came to me after thoughtful brainstorming.
+Focus on creating a list of main ideas that support the overall subject of your blog post.
+As you focus on the purpose of your post, let your thoughts flow freely as you put them onto paper.
+For example, my post about sleeping in hostels has eight clear and established ideas:

 3. Map Out Your Main Ideas

-Now that you have your main ideas on paper, organize them.
+When you get your main ideas onto paper, it’s time to organize them.
 Ask yourself: What is the best possible way to shuffle all these lovely ideas into their most meaningful form?
 In my opinion, it is best to both start and finish with your most effective ideas.
 Readers have a tendency to skim through articles and focus on their beginnings and ends, for better or worse.

 4. Map Out Your Supporting Points

-At some point you are going to need to back up all these ideas of yours with evidence and explanation.
-This is where the bulk of your content will come from after all.
-Refer back to your brainstorming and pull out ideas that will support and strengthen your writing.
-List these points underneath your main ideas — again in a logical and effective order — and now you will have a neat and tidy trove of information to help you along the way.
+Refer back to the main ideas you established in your brainstorming stage and pull out specific ideas that will support and strengthen their topic.
+List these points underneath your main ideas — again in a logical and effective order — and now you’ll have a neat and tidy trove of information to help you along the way.